Iffat Ara: Publications

-Iffat Ara has published nine titles to her credit.
+Ara has published nine titles to her credit.
 They include novels, a collection of short stories, a book of knowledge for children and essays.
 She also edited Bangladesher Jonopriyo Kavita (tr.
 Popular poems from Bangladesh), a collection of Bengali poems since the late 18th century.
 Her unique book of knowledge for high school goers Shona achey jana nai was highly acclaimed and has gone through many editions since 1990.
 Her novel Sukh jakhan shesh belay was published in 2000.
 Currently she is working on a book of short stories for young readers.

 Dwitiyo Chinta

-She set up a press in her house and started to publish a literary monthly magazine Chinta in 1986.
+Ara set up a press in her house and started to publish a literary monthly magazine Chinta in 1986.
 Later it was renamed Dwitiyo Chinta in 1988.
 Soon Iffat Mansion, her residence in Mymensingh town since 1960, from where she published her magazine, became a hub of literary activities.
 The poet Jibanananda Das birth centenary edition of the Dwitiyo Chinta, brought out in 1999, remains an example of high quality editing and planning of a commemorative issue of a magazine.
 Dwitiyo Chinta has published writings of many eminent writers and poets of the country in addition to regional writers.

+Personal life

+Ara has three sons and a daughter.
+The daughter is an economics professor at Muminunnesa Govt.
+Women's College in Mymensingh.